Asset Protection Strategies - Why Registering Properties in Your Own Name Puts Your Assets at Risk

 Savvy investors will always look for ways to protect their assets from creditors in times of crisis.
 So, what’s the answer?
 It’s certainly not to become afraid, to freeze up, to sell all our real estate and bury the money in the backyard.
 But given that most very rich people store their wealth in property, there must be a way to reduce property investors’ exposure and potential loss of control.

 In Australia this can be done through a special type of trust called a ‘Vestey Trust‘.
 It was pioneered by Lord Vestey, one of the wealthiest men in Britain in the late 19th century.
 The principle was eventually applied to Australian law, since it derives from British law.

 The Vestey Trust offers lifetime protection to all assets you own in Australia and overseas.
 It prevents creditors from touching your most important assets in the event of you facing financial hardship.
 And the good thing is, it doesn’t require you to remove people from any title or change ownership to a different entity.
 It also doesn’t affect your taxes as other trusts do.

 The legal team at DG Institute has reverse-engineered the debt collection process in order to create what we believe to be one of the best asset protection strategies in Australia.
 It is a personalised asset protection plan called Master Wealth Control which relies primarily on the Vestey Trust system but goes beyond it, including complimentary contact reviews and negotiation for life.

-For more information on asset protection strategies, join Dominique Grubisa for this upcoming webinar and learn how you can stop creditors, the Government and lawyers from touching your most important assets while you profit safely.
+For more information on asset protection strategies, join Dominique Grubisa for this upcoming webinar and learn how you can stop creditors, from touching your most important assets while you profit safely.